-- a.
-An Official Representative from the institution's governing body of the polo program (i.e. Recreation Sports Dept., Student Government, Athletic Dept.) which the students are enrolled must verify that the team is recognized by the Institution and is authorized to represent the college/university at Local, Regional and National I/I Events. - b.
-A team in the Intercollegiate Program must be a USPA member club as defined in the USPA By-Laws with dues paid for the current calendar year of intercollegiate competition. - (3) Gender As intercollegiate tournaments are available for both men and women, no man may play in a Women's Intercollegiate Event/Tournament, and no woman may play in a Men's Intercollegiate Event/Tournament. - (4) COACHES- COMMENCING SEPTEMBER 1, 2017, ALL INTERCOLLEGIATE TEAMS ARE REQUIRED TO HAVE A DESIGNATED COACH THAT MEETS THE REQUIREMENT CONTAINED IN H. COACHES' ELIGIBILITY.
+- (3) Gender As intercollegiate tournaments are available for both men and women, no man may play in a Women's Intercollegiate Event/Tournament, and no woman may play in a Men's Intercollegiate Event/Tournament. - (4) COACHES- COMMENCING SEPTEMBER 1, 2017, ALL INTERCOLLE-GIATE TEAMS ARE REQUIRED TO HAVE A DESIGNATED COACH THAT MEETS THE REQUIREMENT CONTAINED IN H. COACHES' ELIGIBILITY.
 ON AND AFTER SEPTEMBER 1, 2017, AN INTERCOLLEGIATE TEAM THAT DOES NOT HAVE A DESIGNATED COACH MEETING EACH OF THE REQUIREMENT OF SECTION H. COACHES' ELIGIBILITY, SHALL BE INELIGIBLE TO PARTICIPATE IN, AND MAY BE DISQUALIFIED FROM PARTICIPATING IN, A USPA SANCTIONED EVENT.